 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+Non 5G capable over WLAN (N5CW) device: A device that is not capable to operate as a UE supporting NAS signalling with the 5GCN over a WLAN access network.
+However, this device may be capable to operate as a UE supporting NAS signalling with 5GCN using the N1 reference point as specified in 3GPP TS 24.501 [4] over 3GPP access (i.e. NG-RAN).
+An N5CW device may be allowed to access the 5GCN via trusted WLAN access network (TWAN) that supports a trusted WLAN interworking function (TWIF).

 MTU: Maximum transmission unit (MTU) is the largest PDU size which can be transmitted and received by a network entity in one single IP packet without any need for IP fragmentation.

 NWt: NWt is the reference point between the UE and the TNGF for establishing secure tunnel(s) between the UE and the TNGF so that control-plane and user-plane exchanged between the UE and the 5G core network is transferred securely over trusted non-3GPP access.